Master of Arts in Counseling

 The Master of Arts in Counseling prepares students for service in a variety of professional settings, including community mental health agencies, child and family service agencies, institutional and school settings, churches, and private practice.

 Students will benefit from Johnson’s accreditation, affordable tuition, and an experienced and engaged faculty passionate about each student’s success.
 The course format of this hybrid program based at Johnson’s Tennessee campus includes in-class discussion, experiential activities, and online learning.
-Flexible scheduling options allow students to complete the program in 2-5 years, with many students working full time throughout the program.
+Flexible scheduling options allow students to complete the program in 3-5 years, with many students working throughout the program.
 Most courses require students to be on campus in a class residency two weekends per term per course.
 For information about graduate program reports, visit the Institutional Effectiveness and Public Disclosure page.

 The Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA), has granted accreditation to the following concentrations in the School of Social and Behavioral Sciences at Johnson University: Clinical Mental Health Counseling (M.A.) and School Counseling (M.A.).